dmundra/siltcoos-river-dam-gates-status/modules/tragedy_commons/README.md

 Provides games that illustrate the tragedy of the commons, made famous by [Garrett Hardin in 1968 in Science magazine](https://www.jstor.org/stable/1724745).

-Game code created originally by [Ronald B. Mitchell](https://ronaldbmitchell.com/)
+Game code created originally by [Ronald B. Mitchell](https://ronaldbmitchell.com/).

+Drupal core created by [Daniel Mundra](https://www.drupal.org/u/dmundra).

 ## Table of contents